FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 >
 > A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol

-This recipe is about making the dataset metadata more FAIR:
+This recipe is about making the dataset metadata more Findable:

 > Learn how to register a published dataset on Wikidata with the appropriate citation to increase its findability.